-Choosing the standard running expenses method of 52c an hour plus her phone and internet costs separately for her that four month work at home period, Emma could claim S219.76 more than if you used the new shortcut method..
+Choosing the standard fixed rate method for running expenses, at 52c an hour.
+Plus adding on her phone and internet costs separately, Emma could claim $870.90 more than if she used the new shortcut method.

-Peter is a consultant who also worked full time at home instead of the office for the same period.
+Peter is a consultant who worked full time at home instead of the office, between July 1 and June 30 2021.
+Peter also took 4 weeks leave through the year.
 Unlike Emma, his company provide him with a company mobile phone.
 They don’t pay his internet costs though and he splits those with his house mate.
 Because he shares the internet, he can only claim 50% of his total internet use for working at home.

 Fixed rate method:

-Peter’s monthly Internet bill is $80 a month, split 50/50 with his housemate.
-Peter’s share of the bill is S40 and so he could claim 50% of that amount for 4 months = $80
+His monthly Internet bill is $80 a month, split 50/50 with his housemate.
+Peter’s share of the bill is S40 and so he could claim 50% of that amount for 11 months = $220

 Peter can’t claim his internet with this method as it’s included in the 80c per hour rate.